D-Mona/jcl-guitar-clinics/README.md

 - I tested that the project is reponsive on all devices using dev-tools.

-- I tested that all navigation performs as intended.
+- I tested that all of the navigation performs as intended.

 - I tested the registration form for the correct redirection and validation of user inputs.

 ### Validator Testing

 - HTML
-  - No errors were found when passing through the WC3 Markup Validation Service.
+  - No errors were found when passing through the W3C Markup Validation Service.

  ![HTML Validation](assets/images/html-validation.png)